Table of Contents

 - Taking your case to court if necessary.

-Many insurance companies will attempt to minimize your claim by using various tactics to reduce the payout or deny responsibility altogether.
-They may also try to downplay the severity of your injuries, question the circumstances of the attack, or offer settlements that don’t fully cover your medical expenses, lost wages, and pain and suffering.
+Many insurance companies will work to advocate for the interests of their own clients during settlement negotiations.
+This may lead to disputes regarding the severity of your injuries and the circumstances of the attack.
+They might also offer settlements that don’t fully cover your medical expenses, lost wages, and pain and suffering.

-Your injury lawyer will be prepared to counter these strategies and protect your rights.
-Skilled dog bite attorneys help you obtain compensation for both the tangible and intangible losses you sustained.
+An injury lawyer can navigate these strategies and advocate for your rights.
+Dog bite attorneys can help you pursue compensation for both the tangible and intangible losses you sustained if you have a valid claim.

 California Dog Bite Laws

-In California, dog owners have a legal obligation to take reasonable precautions to prevent their dogs from harming others.
+In California, dog owners have the legal obligation to take reasonable precautions to prevent their dogs from harming people.
 This includes ensuring that their dogs are securely restrained, especially in public spaces or around unfamiliar individuals.
-If an owner fails to meet these responsibilities, they can be held liable for any injuries caused by their dog.
+If an owner fails to meet these responsibilities, they could be held liable if their dog bites someone.

 Some states adopt the so-called “one bite law,” which requires injured victims to prove that the owner knew their dog was aggressive.
-Other states, like California, follow strict liability in dog bite cases.
-Dog owners are automatically held responsible for injuries caused by their dogs.
+Other states, such as California, follow a strict liability standard in dog bite cases.
+This means that, generally, dog owners are automatically held responsible for injuries caused by their dogs.

 Strict Liability